furryinstitute/Gex-Discord-Bot/README.md

 **4.** When the time comes for compilation, there is a provided `MavenCompile.bat` that uses Maven to compile and package the program into several .JARs.
   * Alternatively to the bash file, just run `mvn compile`, then `mvn package`, change directory to the target folder, and then finally run the desired jar (mentioned before, shaded is recommended) and run `java -jar FILENAME-shaded.jar`.

+## Citation
+ This project relies on a few key repositories to culminate their features into GexBot.
+Notable repositories include:
+  * **[GPT4All:](https://github.com/nomic-ai/gpt4all)** Training an Assistant-style Chatbot with Large Scale Data Distillation from GPT-3.5-Turbo.
+Authored by: Yuvanesh Anand and Zach Nussbaum and Brandon Duderstadt and Benjamin Schmidt and Andriy Mulyar.
+  * **[Javacord:](https://github.com/Javacord/Javacord)** An easy to use multithreaded library for creating Discord bots in Java.
+  * **[JNR-FFI:](https://github.com/jnr/jnr-ffi)** Java Abstracted Foreign Function Layer; a Java library for loading native libraries without writing JNI code by hand.